MilesMena/battle_of_wits/README.md

 - vis for results: Joel
 - parse LLM answer from the CSV with regex, heuristics, or LLM: Miles
 - code for baselines "A or B":
+- Fix hardcoded output.csv
+- where do you think the asking agent thinks it is?
+- Does the length of question list increase accuracy?

 # Questions